 The remote work makes it possible to communicate with your employer, clients or colleagues via a chosen electronic medium.
 Firstly, this usually restricts the time of energy-draining interactions.
 And secondly, that naturally keeps other people at a distant level, which often makes it easier for introverts.

 But the working part of a digital nomad life can also have downsides for introvert people.
 If you want to work as a freelancer, you will likely have to look for new clients on a regular basis.
 That means applying for jobs, doing interviews and getting a kind of job training or orientation over and over again.
-Depending on your level of shyness, this might be stressful to you.
+Depending on your level of shyness, this might be stressful for you.

 If that’s the case, try to find clients, who are willing to hire you for long-term positions or maybe an employer, who is ok with your working remotely.